xaionaro-go/echox/website/content/guide/error-handling.md

 ## Custom HTTP Error Handler

+Custom HTTP error handler can be set via `e.HTTPErrorHandler`

 For most cases default error HTTP handler should be sufficient; however, a custom HTTP error handler can come handy if you want to capture different type of errors and take action accordingly e.g. send notification email or log error to a centralized